Gameday inactives, injuries and weather: Week 5

 philadelphia

+Inactives: WR Alshon Jeffery, CB Avonte Maddox, WR DeSean Jackson, RB Jason Huntley, LB Casey Toohill, TE Hakeem Butler and QB Nate Sudfeld

 Lineup notes: WR Alshon Jeffery (foot) and WR DeSean Jackson (hamstring) were ruled out again.
 WR J.J.
-Arcega-Whiteside (calf) practiced fully all week and appears poised to return.
+Arcega-Whiteside (calf) practiced fully all week and will return.

 pittsburgh

+Inactives: FS Marcus D. Allen, FB Derek Watt, OT Derwin Gray, QB Joshua Dobbs, DT Carlos Davis and TE Zach Gentry

-Lineup notes: WRs JuJu Smith-Schuster (knee) and Diontae Johnson (toe) practiced fully Friday and should be out there this week.
+Lineup notes: WRs JuJu Smith-Schuster (knee) and Diontae Johnson (toe) practiced fully Friday and will be out there this week.

 Los Angeles Rams at Washington (1:00 p.m.
 EDT)